-Lake Road is the only arterial road in and out of the Devonport peninsula and serves as the main connection to the rest of the North Shore and Auckland for people living and working in the area.
+Lake Road is the only arterial road in and out of the Devonport peninsula and, alongside Esmonde Road, serves as the main connection to the rest of the North Shore and Auckland for people living and working in the area.

-The local community has raised concerns about the unpredictability of travel conditions along Lake Road during weekday peak times and at the weekends.
+The local community has raised concerns about the unpredictability of travel conditions along Lake Road during weekday peak times and during the weekends.